-We will take you on a journey that starts with design development and proceeds through planning to the implementation of obligations including highway works and travel plans.
+We work with you every step of the way, from design development and proceeds through planning to the implementation of obligations including highway works and travel plans.
 We can guide you through compliance with the Section 106 agreement and Section 278 agreements and, if required, we will also support you by giving evidence at appeals and public inquiries.

-We are very conscious of what matters most to clients in different sectors.
+We are conscious of what matters most to clients in different sectors.
 For developers seeking to clarify the viability of a site, key questions will concern the ease of access to the site and the likely requirements for off-site measures.
-With educational facilities the issues will surround the importance of sustainable access, parking, and safety.
+With educational facilities the issues will surround the importance of sustainable access, parking and safety.
 For organisations involved in the development of energy and power facilities, route modelling will be a key factor to ensure that large construction materials can reach remote locations.
 You can read more about our specific areas of expertise below.

 Strategic land promotion